spec-ed/pound-python-manual/ask_good_questions.rst

 Write a small python module that demonstrates what you are trying, and run it.
 If it runs, then you have your answer without asking.
-If it does not run, or does not run correctly, you have a basis from which to ask your question (this should only be invoked if you are unable to share your code, see bellow.)
+If it does not run, or does not run correctly, you have a basis from which to ask your question (this should only be invoked if you are unable to share your code, see bellow).
+Do this step even if you intend on showing your entire codebase.

+For advice on writing this module, see http://www.sscce.org/.

 Show Your Code
 **************